ShubhamSarda/set-react-app/template/README.md

 .
-├── public          # Public assets that are directly served ├── src             # Main source code for the application │   ├── App.js     # Root App component
+├── public          # Public assets that are directly served ├── src             # Main source code for the application │   ├── App.jsx     # Root App component
-│   ├── main.js    # Entry point for React application
+│   ├── index.jsx    # Entry point for React application
 │   └── ...         # Other components and files
 ├── tests           # Test files (if separated from src) ├── package.json